Creating or Authorizing a Secondary Suite

 Secondary Suites and Laneway or Carriage Houses

-A laneway or carriage house and a secondary suite is allowed in most single detached zoning districts, provided each unit can meet the requirements of the Zoning Bylaw, the Laneway and Carriage House Development Permit Area guidelines and Building Code.
+Most single detached dwelling properties are allowed both a laneway/carriage house and a secondary suite, provided each unit can meet the requirements of the Zoning Bylaw, the Laneway and Carriage House Development Permit Area guidelines, and the Building Code.

 Creating the Opportunity for a Future Secondary Suite